It is time to look at the different flow chart symbols. These are

 This is what we will be using to separate big charts in smaller fragments.
 Inbound arrow in the circle means that this part of the algorithm is completed and the algorithm continues with its next part.
 Of course the next fragment begins with a numbered circle with the same number and an outgoing arrow.

 You will use a rectangle to perform an action (also called "statement").
 More precisely, we use them for assignment statements - when you change a value of a variable.

 If you do several consecutive actions you can combine them in a single figure.

 The parallelogram flow chart symbol serves for input/output(I/O) to/from the program.

 One note: output means that the program gives an output, for example – display a message on the screen.
 Input is an input to the program.
 It could be when the user enters a value for a variable.

 I/O block may have one or several input arrows and exactly one output.

 Rhombus : This is what we use when our program has to make a decision.
 This is the only block that has more than one exit arrow.
 The rhombus symbol has one(or several) entrance point and exactly two outputs.

-Inside it stays a valid conditional expression.
+It contains a valid conditional expression.
 The expression could be evaluated as “true” or “false”.
 If the result is true, the next step of the algorithm is the element, pointed by the “True” (Yes) arrow.
 If the condition is false we continue with the “false”(No) arrow.
-Note that both cases must be handled – you can’t leave one of them handing.
+Note that both cases must be handled – you can’t leave one of them hanging.